-After configuring a custom origin, requests to custom origin failed with a 5xx error
+After configuring an external backend, requests to external backend failed with a 5xx error

 - Check Logging.

-- Verify that the network endpoint group is configured with the correct IP:Port or FQDN:Port for your custom origin.
+- Verify that the network endpoint group is configured with the correct IP:Port or FQDN:Port for your external backend.

 - If you are using FQDN, make sure that it is resolvable through Google Public DNS.
 You can verify that the FQDN is resolvable through Google Public DNS using these steps or the web interface directly.

 - If you are accessing the HTTP(S) load balancer on its external IP only, and your origin web-server is expecting a hostname, ensure that you are sending a valid HTTP Host header to your backend by configuring a custom request header.